FierroPablo/Google/Quiz/Professional Cloud Architect/Analyzing and Optimizing Technical and Business Processes.md

 -You need to specify the Artifact Registry image by name.
 _(Incorrect.
 In Artifact Registry, you need to identify images by tag or digest.)_

--The Artifact Registry might be in a different project.
+**-The Artifact Registry might be in a different project.**
+_(Correct!
+Permissions must be configured to give the runtime service account permissions to the Artifact Registry in another project.)_

 2.